-• Authors must get acquainted with and comply the ethics of publishing on authorship, conflicts of interest and materials dissemination; to avoid simultaneous submission of the same manuscropt / material to several publications, plagiarism, data manipulation, etc.
+• Authors must comply with publication ethics on authorship, conflict of interest and material distribution; avoid plagiarism, data manipulation, concurrent submission of the same manuscript, or part thereof, to several publishers, etc.

-• Reviewers and Editors are obliged to carry out the impartial expert review of manuscripts, observing confidentiality and pre-declaring the presence of conflict of interest.
+• Reviewers and editors are obliged to carry out impartial and ojective expert reviews of manuscripts, respecting confidentiality and pre-declaring any conflict of interest.

-• Editorial Board Committee carefully considers all disputes and infringements, if necessary, corrects and taking out of materials.
+• The editorial board carefully and fundamentally considers all disputes and infringements, corrects and removes materials if necessary.

 II.
-General Duties and Responsibilities of Editorial Board Committee.
+General Duties and Responsibilities of the Editorial Board

 • The main standards relied on by the journal "Messenger of Kyiv National Linguistic University.
-Series Philology" are those developed by Committee on Publication Ethics (United Kingdom), by the Publisher Elsevier (Netherlands), and other editorial associations and information systems.
+Series Philology" are those developed by Committee on Publication Ethics (United Kingdom), other foreign editorial associations and information systems.

-• During the publishing process Editorial Board Committee provides technical and information support to users of the journal.
+• During the publishing process the editorial board provides technical and informational support to users of the journal.

-• Editorial Board Committee ensures confidentiality of materials submitted to the journal for the entire editorial and publishing process, takes into account the provisions of the Law of Ukraine "On Protection of Personal Data" and the General Data Protection Regulation.
+• The editorial board guarantees confidentiality of materials submitted to the journal throughout the entire editorial and publishing process, takes into account the provisions of the Law of Ukraine "On Protection of Personal Data" and the General Data Protection Regulation.

-• Editorial Board Committee takes into account the comments and suggestions of readers, authors and reviewers on how to improve the work of the publication.
+• The editorial board takes into account comments and suggestions of readers, authors and reviewers on the editorial policy of the scientific journal.

-• Editorial Board Committee quickly responds to any complaints on the work of the journal and guarantees a solution of the problem situations.
+• The editorial board promptly responds to any complaints on the work of the journal and guarantees proper solutions of all problem situations.

 Cooperation with Readers

-• Editorial Board Committee provides proper information sharing and distribution of a new newsletter published content to readers.
+• The editorial board provides proper information sharing and distribution of a newly published content to readers.

-• Editorial Board Committee ensures that all published scientific papers were reviewed by qualified experts.
+• The editorial board ensures that all published scientific papers were reviewed by qualified experts.

 Cooperation with Authors

-• Editorial Board Committee provides authors with detailed instructions regarding the editorial and publishing process, informs the time of receiving materials and publication dates of issues.
+• The editorial board provides authors with detailed instructions regarding the editorial and publishing process, informs about submission terms and cover dates of issues.

-• Editorial Board Committee defines the criteria for evaluation of materials and carries out the selection of qualified reviewers for each manuscript.
+• The editorial board defines the criteria for evaluation of materials and carries out the selection of qualified reviewers for each manuscript.

-• Editorial Board Committee reserves the right to minor literary editor and correction, while preserving the author's style.
+• The editorial board reserves the right to minor technical editing and correction of texts, while preserving the author's style.

-• Editor decision of acceptance / rejection of the manuscript is based on its topicality, originality, relevance to the scientific direction and the requirements of the journal.
+• The editorial board’s decision of acceptance / rejection of the manuscript is based on its topicality, originality, novelty, relevance to the scientific scope and the guidelines of the journal.

-• If the manuscript contains many controversial factors (such as negative response of both reviewers about quality of articles, the article is not finalised by author, taking into account the reviewers' comments etc.), the editors can not approve it for publication.
+• If the manuscript contains many controversial issues (for example, negative feedback by both reviewers about the manuscript quality, poor or insufficient correction work by the author, etc.), the editorial board cannot approve it for publication.

-• If the author disagrees with the editorial decision, it is declared the appeal mechanism to the Editorial Board Committee of the journal: Peer Review Process and / or Appeal Procedure.
+• If the author disagrees with the editorial decision, the journal declares the process of filing an appeal to the editorial office (see Peer Review Process.
+Appeal Procedure).

 Cooperation with Reviewers